• Skip to main content

 • ¼ teaspoon crushed red pepper flakes at least, add more to taste

-• 8 strips bacon cooked and crumbled
+• 8 strips bacon cooked and chopped

 US Customary - Metric